jojogilx/explodingKittensScala/README.md

 > check if room is buggy after players try to join incorrectly
 >
 > players being dealt the same hand fix ✔
+>
+> Noping an attack breaks game
+>
+> Nope not being asked to all players

 ### Last milestone:
-> Nope card being asked at the same time, accept first answer, instead of going through the players 1 by 1
+> Cat cards can be noped
 >
 > Multiple cards being played
 >